D7460N/D7460N.dev/ADD.md

 How do you create a modern future-proofed web presense that is more accessible and more enjoyable with less effort, less time, and less resources?

 FUTURE PROOF : :<br />
-As one of the three languages web browsers nately understand, CSS is not going away any time soon.
+As one of the three core languages web browsers nately understand, CSS is not going away any time soon.
 The CSS I wrote ten years ago still works today and will work in another 10 years.

 FAST : :<br />
 CSS is 100 to 1K times faster than JavaScript equivelents.

-LIVE : :<br />
+REACTIVE : :<br />
-CSS's always on, alway live nature combined with newly enable functionality, allows for web UIs to be "intelligently interactive".
+CSS's always on, alway reactive nature combined with newly enable CSS `has();` functionality, allows for web UIs to be "intelligently interactive".

 CSS is the driving force behind D7460N design and developement.
-Scripting is purposely minimal so as to avoid negating the natural benefits of such CSS central design and developemnt.
+Scripting is purposely minimal so as to avoid negating the natural benefits of such CSS first, data centric design and developemnt.
 This focus on CSS is neither custom nor new.
-It is actually the original intent and how CSS was created to work.
+It is actually the original intent and purpose behind how and why CSS was created.

 <br />